 Up until WordPress 2.5, there was no built-in support for tags.
 This led to very long category lists because people were using it to define micro-details.
 Tags were added to improve the usability of your site.
 Having that said, we believe there is no specific optimal number of categories.
 The optimal number varies based on the complexity of your site.
 However, for the sake of structure and usability, it is best that you utilize sub-categories and tags.

 Categories are meant to encompass a group of posts.
-It is always best to start with generic categories and work your way down with subcategories as your site grow.
-After having run multiple blogs, we have learnt that blogs evolve.
+It is always best to start with generic categories and work your way down with subcategories as your site grows.
+After having run multiple blogs, we have leared that blogs evolve.
 There is no way that you can come up with all the right categories.
 Chances are when starting out, you are only writing one post a day.
 Or maybe 3-5 posts a day.
 Having 30 top categories is pointless specially when some of them will only have one or two posts.
-You are better off with 5 generic categories that have fresh content rather than 30 top categories where majority are not updated.
+You are better off with 5 generic categories that have fresh content rather than 30 top categories where the majority are not updated.

 Let’s take a look at an example.
 Say that we are starting a social media blog in 2012.
 We want to share how-to tutorials, news, tools, case studies etc. We can create top categories like Twitter, Facebook, Google+, LinkedIn etc. As sub categories of each, we can have tools, how-to’s, case studies, news etc. However that is a very short-term mindset, and we will run into issues in the future.
 What if one of the social media network dies and a new one enters the game?
 You will be required to add yet another top level category and more sub-categories.